Campbell Fisher was elected as RUPA Chairman in December 2019.

-Damien Fitzpatrick was elected by his peers as RUPA's ninth President in February 2018.
+Damien Fitzpatrick was elected by his peers as RUPA's ninth President in February 2018, serving with distinction until his retirement in June 2020..

-Away from Rugby, Damien holds a Bachelor of Commerce through Macquarie University, and is nearing completion of his MBA, also at Macquarie.
+Away from Rugby, Damien holds a Bachelor of Commerce and an MBA through Macquarie University.

 He was heavily involved in negotiations for CBA V in late 2017, sitting in on critical meetings between RUPA and Rugby Australia (RA) as a player representative alongside the man he succeeded (Dean Mumm) as RUPA President.